stenslae/FPGA_TRNG/docs/trng.md

 An unexpected takeaway from this project was due to hardware limitation.
 It was determined that **statistically strong TRNGs are still possible to develop when only low-cost equipment is available.** Despite being stuck sampling my TRNG at a breakneck speed of 3.3kHz overnight, I was able test an environment of natural thermal drift that the TRNG should be expected to experience if it were to be used in real-world applications.

-Most significantly, by being stuck using Quartus Lite, I found out **ring-oscillator based TRNGs can work without floorplanning**.
+And, most significantly, by using Quartus Lite, I found out **ring-oscillator based TRNGs can work without floorplanning**.
 Statistically strong entropy was still produced without ideal placement of entropy sources, as long as the correct countermeasures are implemented.
-By adding spacial diveristy with more MUROs and increasing jitter accumulation with a slower divider statistical randomness was achieved despite this limitation.
+By adding spacial diveristy with more MUROs and increasing jitter accumulation with a slower divider, statistical randomness was achieved despite this limitation.
 Take that, well-funded hardware security labs.

 ### Future Ideas

 Lastly, this system provides a great sandbox for potential exploits, because why build something "secure" without trying to make it insecure?
-Intentionally this time- hopefully Quartus Lite is done optimizing out my "combinational loops."
-Further ideas for explorations can be found in the [following list](expansion_ideas.md), and this repo will be updated if I do actually get around to doing those!
+Intentionally this time- hopefully Quartus Lite is done optimizing out my "combinational loops"...
+Further ideas can be found in [this expansion ideas list](expansion_ideas.md), and this repo will be updated if I do actually get around to doing those!

 ## References